Edward Woodward: Television

-The late 1970s he spent on both stage and film, but he had not found recognition and popularity exceeding that of Callan until he took the lead role in the American television series The Equalizer (1985–89) as a former intelligence operative.
+In the mid 1980s, Woodward took the lead role in the American television series The Equalizer (1985–89) as a former intelligence operative.
 After filming a few episodes of the third season, Woodward suffered a massive coronary.
 For several episodes, additional actors were brought in to reduce the workload on Woodward as he recovered from the condition.
-The first episode filmed following Woodward's heart attack involved his character being severely injured by a KGB bullet, providing Woodward with a chance to rest over several episodes.
+The first episode, filmed following Woodward's heart attack, involved his character being severely injured by a KGB bullet, providing Woodward with a chance to rest over several episodes.
 Later in the season, Woodward resumed his full duties and carried the show through a fourth season during 1988-1989.
 During this period, he also starred in the Cold War espionage thriller, Codename: Kyril (1988), as an MI6 double agent.

 Subsequently, he starred in the short-lived CBS series Over My Dead Body, which ran in 1990, playing a mystery writer who gets involved in solving real crimes.
 In 1994 and 1997, Woodward starred in the BBC drama Common As Muck, in which he played a binman called Nev.

 In 1993, Woodward appeared in the Welsh language drama, Tan ar y Comin.
-Versions were made in both English and Welsh, and Woodward appeared in both, being specially coached in the latter since he did not speak a word of the language.
+Versions were made in both English and Welsh, and Woodward appeared in both, being specially coached in the latter, since he did not speak a word of the language.

-In 1999, Woodward appeared alongside his son Peter in The Long Road, an episode of the Babylon 5 spin-off, Crusade, on which Peter was a regular cast member.
-While both actors were playing the part of unrelated Technomages, the on-screen chemistry between them was clear.
+In 1999, Woodward appeared alongside his son Peter in "The Long Road", an episode of the Babylon 5 spin-off, Crusade, on which Peter was a regular cast member.
+Both actors were playing the part of unrelated Technomages.

 His career continued with TV guest-star roles, including an appearance in The New Alfred Hitchcock Presents and Mr. Jones (or Philip, codename Flavius) in the series La Femme Nikita.
 He also guest-starred with his son Tim and grandson Sam as a London gangster family in a special storyline for The Bill in 2008.
 In March 2009, he joined EastEnders for six episodes, playing Tommy Clifford.

-Woodward was a wargamer and hosted a series of programmes for Tyne Tees Television in 1978 about the hobby with fellow enthusiast Peter Gilder, who built and owned the beautiful Gettysburg diorama used for one of the gaming scenes from the 1974 film Callan.
+Woodward was a wargamer and hosted a six episode television series, called Battleground, for Tyne Tees Television in 1978 about the hobby, with fellow enthusiast Peter Gilder, who built and owned the beautiful Gettysburg diorama used for one of the gaming scenes for the 1974 film Callan.